By S.C. Shaw

-In high school I started playing music (metal) every second I could.
-I was playing a lot of shows with my band, Warpath, and life was good.
+In high school, I started playing music (metal) every second I could.
+I was playing a lot of shows with my band, Warpath and life was good.
 My dad started playing bass in our band and it was a wonderful time for us.
 I was going to Saddleback Church when it was still in tents and played with the worship band here and there.
 I had a girlfriend for most my high school years.
 I brought her to church and she became a believer (missionary dating is not recommended).
-I had made a vow that I’d save myself till marriage and stayed true to that at that point.
+I had made a vow that I’d save myself until marriage and stayed true to that at that point.

 I graduated High school (barely).
 Do to music and gig opportunity we all moved to Vegas.
 Me, My dad, my sister, and my drummer/best friend and our other friend/roadie.
 Vegas is where the real problems began.
 They don’t call it sin city for nothing.
 About 6 months of being in Vegas my girlfriend and I were planning our next stage of life.
 She would move to Vegas and we’d go from there.
 We knew we would get married and due to that, we decided not to save our selves anymore.
 We would give ourselves to one another.
 We broke up 3 months later.
 This is when everything started going downhill.

 I had a girlfriend the next day.
 Ya, things had just begun.
 I still knew there was a God and “loved” Him, but the church was my only source of conviction and I wasn’t going.
 I had never read more than a chapter or two from the bible in my life (or any book for that matter).
 I knew God was real in my heart but hated reading.
 I lived an “infant Christian” life for 30 years.
 God always kept me close and kept me more protected than I deserved.
 I could have done a lot worse.
 I’m not bragging about my sin, I am telling you that as I was a filthy rebel against God, He was still showing me grace and mercy.
 He was pursuing me.
 Not allowing me to plunge as deep as I could have.